RStudio, R Homework Help, Statistics Help

 Which Students Need R Programming Assignment Help?

-Somehow counter-intuitively, R statistics help became the most popular service that we offer.
+Somehow counter-intuitively, R statistics help have become the most popular service that we offer.
 Because of that, we have a clear picture of who our clients are.
 We can segregate students seeking R homework help into three categories, based on the subject that they study:

 - Statistics/Math students (~25%)